DeveloperCielo/developercielo.github.io/_i18n/en/_posts/documentos-adicionais/2023-04-05-programa-retentativa-bandeiras.md

 **What are transaction retries?**

 When a shopper tries to make a card purchase at your business, a transaction can be declined due to a number of factors.
-The next attempts to complete the transaction using the same card is retrying.
+The next attempts to complete the transaction using the same card is called retrying.

+> Card transactions (both card present or not-present) and [Zero Auth](https://developercielo.github.io/en/manual/cielo-ecommerce#zero-auth){:target="_blank"} (card validation) are also subject to the card brand rules for retrying.

 **What has changed?**